vikasnkumar/d2l-pdl/chapter_preliminaries/linear-algebra.md

 ```

-If we want to calculate the cumulative sum of elements of `$A` along some axis,
+If we want to calculate the cumulative sum of elements of `$A` along some dimension,
 say `dimension 0` (row by row), we can call the `cumusumover` function.
-By design, this function does not reduce the input tensor along any axis.
+By design, this function does not reduce the input tensor along any dimension.

 ```perl
 pdl> print $A->cumusumover